hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

 ### Polymorphic Dispatch

-In the future parser/evaluator, polymorphic dispatch is implemented using a [Visitor Pattern][3] and I am going to jump straight into examples showing how the implementation is used.
+In the Puppet 3.x future parser/evaluator, polymorphic dispatch is implemented using a [Visitor Pattern][3] and I am going to jump straight into examples showing how this implementation is used.

 [3]:http://en.wikipedia.org/wiki/Visitor_pattern